Canal trail project

 Nestled along the scenic Roanoke River in Weldon, the Roanoke Canal Trail offers a breathtaking 7.5-mile stretch of natural beauty and outdoor serenity.
 As visitors embark on the trail, they are greeted by the soothing sounds of the river and surrounded by lush, green landscapes.
 The trail winds its way through picturesque woodlands and open spaces, providing a peaceful retreat for hikers, joggers, and nature enthusiasts alike.
 Along the route, the Roanoke River unveils its splendor, reflecting the changing hues of the sky and creating a harmonious blend of water and wilderness.

 Despite its scenic allure, the Roanoke Canal Trail is not without its challenges.
 The need for improvement becomes apparent as sections of the trail show signs of overgrowth and storm debris.
-Currently, the trail does not follow the river entirely, as would seem the natural inclination from the Weldon trail head at River Falls Park.
-Instead, visitors need to follow the path on pavement past Weldon Mills Distillery, go under the highway through a decorative tunnel and make their way down First Street to rejoin the beautiful natural trail just past Riverside Mill.
+Currently, the trail does not follow the river entirely, as would seem the natural inclination from the Weldon trailhead at River Falls Park.
+Instead, visitors need to follow the path on the pavement past Weldon Mills Distillery, go under the highway through a tunnel, and make their way down barren First Street to rejoin the beautiful natural trail just past Riverside Mill.
 The bleakness of the “official” canal trail along First Street is uninviting and confusing.